 Thoughtful questions for your job search can include:

-- The next point is to think creatively.
+The next point is to think creatively.
 When you let yourself believe there’s only one way to get something done, you won’t get very far.
 This is why we encourage continuous learning.
-Exposing yourself to new ideas will open your mind and allow you to connect previously unrelated ideas to come up with new solutions.
-You may surprise yourself with what you accomplish by growing this skill.
+Exposing yourself to new ideas will open your mind.
+When you apply what you’re learning in the workplace, you may surprise yourself with what you accomplish.
 Even if your ideas don’t always land, you can take that experience and use it to improve the next one.
 That’s all part of the learning process!

-- Lean in to change and be flexible.
-At this very moment, someone, somewhere, maybe even your co-worker beside you, is proposing some kind of change.
+Lean in to change and be flexible.
+At this very moment, someone, somewhere, maybe even your coworker beside you, is proposing some kind of change.
 As much as we want things to stay the same, they won’t.
-Getting comfortable with the idea that everything changes is the best way to become adaptable.
+Getting comfortable with that idea is one of the best ways to become adaptable.
 You found out the company you want to work for is only doing video interviews?
 Time to upgrade your knowledge of interviewing.
 The industry you want to work in starts work at 7 AM?
 Time to find a morning routine.
 The sooner you become flexible, the less time you’ll be playing catch up.